 QueueSession level.
 One use for a temporary destination is as a

-Note: Temporary topics and queues are briefly maintained on the message broker when a client disconnects, instead of being immediately destroyed.
-This allows temporary topics and queues to survive message broker activity switch-overs where the client is momentarily disconnected from one message broker and is then connected to its mate.
+: Temporary topics and queues are briefly maintained on the event broker when a client disconnects, instead of being immediately destroyed.
+This allows temporary topics and queues to survive event broker activity switch-overs where the client is momentarily disconnected from one event broker and is then connected to its mate.
 When Guaranteed Transport is used, messages for the temporary topics and queues received during the outage are stored, and they can be consumed when the client reconnects.
 When Direct Transport is used, messages for the temporary topics and queues received during the outage are not stored, so they cannot be consumed when the client reconnects.

 - To create a temporary topic, call the following method from a Session:

 TemporaryTopic = session.createTemporaryTopic()

 - To create a temporary queue, call the following method from a session:

 TemporaryQueue = session.createTemporaryQueue()